barbeque/sg1000/README.md

 TODO

+All solder jumpers should be left as they are from fabrication.
+They were meant solely so that prototype features could be removed if they didn't work out instead of spinning a new board.

 ## Programmer's Guide
 The Soggy is basically identical to the existing SG-1000, with the addition (in v0.3 and onwards) of memory mapping hardware.
 This hardware allows programmers to take advantage of the full 32k of main RAM on the system.